anablock/Prompt-Engineering/proposal.md

 5. **Confidentiality:** Both parties agree to maintain confidentiality of proprietary business information.
 6. **Scope Changes:** The monthly flat fee covers all services and custom development within the agreed scope.
 Any new projects or brands added outside this scope will be quoted as a separate fixed-price project and agreed upon in writing before work begins.
 There are no hourly overages on the flat fee.
 7. **Ad Spend:** Client is solely responsible for all PPC ad spend paid directly to Google, Meta, or other advertising platforms.
-8. **Brand Guidelines:** All content produced by Anablock will adhere to Dr. Tran's updated brand guidelines, including the correct clinical positioning of The Forever Smile's treatment protocols.
+8. **Brand Guidelines:** All content produced by Anablock will adhere to Dr. Tran's updated brand guidelines, including the correct clinical positioning of The Forever Smile's treatment protocols (same-day implants: permitted; same-day permanent zirconia restoration: not permitted).

 ---

 ## WHY ANABLOCK

-- **Deep Domain Knowledge:** We have built and managed your digital infrastructure from the ground up — we know your brands, your patients, your team, and your goals.
+- **Deep Domain Knowledge:** We have built and managed your digital infrastructure from the ground up — we know your brands, your patients, your team, and your goals across all four properties.
 - **Embedded Team Model:** We operate as an extension of your internal team, not a vendor.
-Your success is our success.
+Your success is our success — Dr. Tran's philosophy of "Your Success is Our Success" is one we share.
-- **Full-Stack Capability:** From custom web development and AI agents to email marketing and payroll support — one team, one relationship, one invoice.
+- **Full-Stack Capability:** From custom web development, AI MCP agents, and CareStack integrations to monthly creative production and Salesforce migrations — one team, one relationship, one invoice.
-- **Proven Track Record:** Active management of 4 GitHub repositories, 4 brand websites, CRM integration, SEO AIO pages, and weekly strategic syncs.
+- **Proven Track Record:** Active management of 4 GitHub repositories, 4 brand websites, weekly syncs, SEO AIO pages, Basecamp project management, and a growing AI automation stack.
-- **Anablock CRM:** Purpose-built CRM included at no additional cost — giving your team a single source of truth for all leads, patients, and pipeline activity.
+- **Anablock CRM:** Purpose-built CRM included at no additional cost — giving your team a single source of truth for all leads, patients, and pipeline activity across every brand and location.

 ---

 ## PROJECT ESTIMATE — THE FOREVER SMILE E-COMMERCE PLATFORM

-> **Note:** This is a fixed-price project estimate, separate from the monthly retainer.
+> This is a fixed-price project estimate, separate from the monthly flat fee.
 It covers the full design, development, and launch of two distinct e-commerce experiences built on the same headless architecture as the Sterolux Shop (Next.js + Shopify Storefront API + Vercel), adapted for The Forever Smile brand and patient/practitioner audiences.

----

-### TECHNICAL FOUNDATION
+### Technical Foundation

 The Forever Smile e-commerce platform will be built as a **headless Shopify** implementation — the same proven architecture Anablock used for the Sterolux e-commerce store — with a custom Next.js frontend deployed on Vercel.
 This approach gives Dr. Tran: